Cyphre117/PrototypeDevTDD/TDD.md

 6. In android studio's terminal (or in the command prompt) move to `YourNewProject\app\src\main\jni` and run the “ndk-build” command.
 This will build SDL and the cpp files previously added.

 7. Finally, run the gradle build and start the  correct emulator (in our test a nexus5 with api 23).

-With this process we were able to run an OpenGL ES shader on android without writing any Java code thanks to SDL.
-The downside, other than the build process being split in two steps, is that to prevent gradle from trying and failing to build our native code we cannot see our c/c++ files in android studio's project tree.

 ## Engine Overview
 ### Purpose